Thiews/Obsidian-Harmonic/README.md

 # Obsidian-theme : **Harmonic**
 Harmonic is a minimal and highly customizable theme.
 You can easily change the entire design with just a few changes in [Style Settings plugin](https://github.com/mgmeyers/obsidian-style-settings) panel.

+## Support my work
-If you like using the theme, support my work and
+If you like using the theme, you can :
 <a href="https://www.buymeacoffee.com/thiews" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 45px !important;width: 162px !important;margin-left:20px !important;" ></a>

 ## Plugins compatibility